leticiaVega/18-01-19-python-novice-gapminder/_episodes/01-run-quit.md

 *   They have the `.py` extension to let everyone (including the operating system) know it is a Python program.
     *   This is convention, not a requirement.
 *   It's common to write them using a text or code editor.
-There are many around, and it is one of the most personal choices a programmer can make - Like a tennis-player choosing their racket.
+*   There are many around, and it is one of the most personal choices a programmer can make - Like a tennis-player choosing their racket.
 To start off with, you’ll just want a basic, easy-to-use one that doesn’t get in your way, but is still effective at writing python code.
 Here are some suggestions for those:
     *   [Gedit][geditEditor] and [Kate][kateEditor]: if you run Linux using Gnome or KDE respectively, you might already have one of these two installed!
     *   [Atom][atomEditor]: A new code editor available for Windows, Mac and Linux.
 It’s an open-source project developed by GitHub and is very easy to add functionality for, with its packages system.
     *   [Sublime Text][sublimeEitor]: A great all around editor that’s easy to use.
 It’s Ctl+B shortcut lets you run the python file you’re working on straight away.
 Runs on Windows, Mac and Linux.
     *   [NotePad++][notepadEditor]: A free source code editor and Notepad replacement that supports several languages.
 Running in the MS Windows environment, its use is governed by GPL License.

-*   It also installs all the extra libraries it needs to run.
+## Start python

-*   Once you have installed Python and the Jupyter Notebook requirements, open a shell and type:
+*   Once you have installed Python, open a shell and type:

     ~~~
-    $ jupyter notebook
+    $ python
     ~~~
     {: .python}